Jake Corman

 He was a member of the Pennsylvania Senate 1999 to 2022, holding the same seat his father, Doyle Corman, previously held.
 A member of the Republican Party, he was majority leader from 2015 to 2020, and president pro tempore from 2020 to 2022.
 Corman represented the 34th Senate District, which includes all of Centre, Mifflin and Juniata Counties and portions of Huntingdon County, and includes State College.

 In the lead-up to the 2020 elections, Corman and other Republicans in the state legislature refused to implement changes that would allow Pennsylvania officials to process mail-in ballots before election day.
-As a result of the inaction, counting of ballots in Philadelphia took several days, leaving it unclear for days who had won the 2020 presidential election.
+As a result, counting of ballots in Philadelphia took several days, leaving it unclear for days who had won the 2020 presidential election.
 After Joe Biden won the 2020 election and Donald Trump refused to concede while making false claims of fraud, Corman called for an audit of the election in Pennsylvania and called on Pennsylvania Secretary of State Kathy Boockvar to resign.
-He supported Republican efforts to obtain a wide range of data and personal information on voters to pursue baseless claims of fraud.
+He supported Republican efforts to obtain a wide range of data and personal information on voters to pursue claims of fraud.

 In November 2021, Corman announced he would be seeking the 2022 Republican nomination for Governor of Pennsylvania.
 He withdrew from the race on April 12, 2022, but then re-entered the same day.
 He dropped out again on May 12, endorsing Lou Barletta.

 From May 17, 2022 to May 23, 2022, Corman served as acting lieutenant governor of Pennsylvania while Lieutenant Governor John Fetterman recovered from the implantation of a pacemaker.

 Personal

-Corman was State Director for Central Pennsylvania for United States Senator Rick Santorum from 1994 through 1998.
+Corman was State Director for Central Pennsylvania for United States senator Rick Santorum from 1994 through 1998.
 He was Field Service Director for the Pennsylvania Builders Association from 1993 through 1994.